Alpha Sigma Lambda Honor Society

 Potential inductees must be matriculated and have a minimum of twenty-four graded semester hours or the equivalent at University of the Pacific in an undergraduate degree program.
 Members are selected from the highest percent of the non-traditional students and have a minimum grade point average of 3.2 on a 4.0 scale.

-The 2017 Alpha Sigma Lambda Induction ceremony will be held March 20th at 3:30 - 5:00 pm in the University President's Room.
+The 2017 Alpha Sigma Lambda Induction ceremony was held March 20th at 3:30 - 5:00 pm in the University President's Room.